 So you have $12,000 in bookings, $12,000 in cash (after payment), but only $1,000 in revenue in month one.
 On your P&L, you show $1,000 revenue in January.
 On your balance sheet, you show $11,000 in deferred revenue (money you’ve collected but haven’t earned yet by delivering service).

 This seems complicated but it reflects economic reality.
 You haven’t earned all $12,000 on day one.
 You earn it monthly by providing access to your software.
+Revenue is recognized as service delivery occurs over the contract period, whether the customer is on an annual plan or a monthly plan.
 If the customer cancels in month six, you owe them a refund for months 7-12.
 The deferred revenue represents that obligation.

 SaaS revenue recognition follows ASC 606 (the revenue recognition standard).
 Here’s what it requires: